Information and FAQ

 Sunday, May 6, 2017 Noon to 7 pm Rain or Shine.

 Brookline Boulevard at Darby Road, Havertown (Click here for map)

 Admission: We request a $3 donation at entry to support the event.

 Our Fun Zone will feature several inflatables, face painting and other activities for children of all ages.
 For a fee, riders can enjoy unlimited use of the giant inflatable slide, obstacle course, and bounce.
 Other activities will be available for additional fees or donations.

 What about Alcoholic Beverages?

-Attendees who are 21 or older may purchase beer and carry it around the entire festival area in special edition Haverford Spring Fest collector cups.
+Attendees who are 21 or older may purchase beer and carry it around the entire festival area.
 Proper ID will be required.
 Cups containing liquid may not be carried out of the festival area.
 Outdoor beer taps will close at 6 pm.
 Attendees are not permitted to bring alcoholic beverages, glass containers, weapons, explosives or fireworks into the event.
 All bags, backpacks and coolers will be inspected at entry points.

 Is there Secure Bicycle Parking?